The Classification of 3+1d Symmetry Enriched Topological Order: The Classification of Nondegenerate Braided Fusion 2-Categories

-\begin{rem} We now provide physical intuition behind the above results. $G$-crossed braided fusion 2-categories should be thought of as symmetries of (3+1)d quantum field theories where the codimension 1 operators implement the $G$ 0-form symmetry, which is the grading group on one side of the equivalence.
+\begin{rem} We now provide physical intuition behind the above results.
+One should think of $G$-crossed braided fusion 2-categories as symmetries of (3+1)d quantum field theories where the codimension 1 operators implement the $G$ 0-form symmetry.
 In the case of a $G$-crossed braided fusion 2-categorical symmetry, 0-form symmetry operators arise as condensation operators of a 1-form symmetry.
 Therefore, gauging the 0-form $G$-symmetry, amounts to gauging the ``genuine'' codimension $2$ operators, i.e.\ surface operators implementing a categorical 1-form symmetry.
 One then expects the dual symmetry to be a categorical 1-form symmetry, given by $\tRep(G)$. \end{rem}